"

 • If the top number is 6, 9, or 12, it is compound.

-1. How do you know when the music you are listening to is simple or compound?
+1. How can you tell if the music you’re listening to is simple or compound?

-• One technique you can use is while you are tapping your foot to the beat, tap your finger along with the division.
+• One technique you can try is to tap your foot to the beat while tapping your finger along with the division.

-• If you can tap your finger evenly twice per beat, the meter is simple.
+• If you can tap your finger evenly twice for each beat, the meter is simple.

-• If you can tap your finger evenly three times per beat, the meter is compound.
-In addition, compound meters often create a swinging feel.
+• If you can tap your finger evenly three times for each beat, the meter is compound.
+Additionally, compound meters often produce a swinging feel.

 Example 5.4.1.
 Finding the time signature: “Twinkle, Twinkle, Little Star”